phetsims/hookes-law/doc/implementation-notes.md

 The implementation of the spring view is based on a parametric equation known as the prolate cycloid.
 See the documentation in `ParametricSpringNode` for details.

+For a list of query parameters that are specific to this simulation, see `HookesLawQueryParameters`.